SAINT × SIMON "ONIMS"

 Saint: Half-Vietnamese, half-French.
 Two visual cultures with very different histories, very different ideas of what an image should do.
 Do you feel that when you shoot?
 Is it friction, or does it just blend?

 Onims: It depends on the project.
 On whether I'm into it or not.
 The last one I made, I liked — and that has everything to do with the people I'm with and the subject.
 Especially when someone gives me carte blanche.
 That's when it's actually fun.
+For exemple, last shoot i did was purely because I wanted to shoot something blue.

 __________________________________________